You should deal with a felony warrant immediately instead of just waiting to be extradited. Avoiding extradition is important for several reasons.

 - argue that even if the detention is legal while awaiting extradition, the court should grant a reasonable extradition bond.

 Attorney for Extradition from Florida to Another State

-If you or a loved one are being held in Florida for extradition to another state, contact an experienced criminal defense attorney at the Sammis Law Firm to discuss your case.
+If you or a loved one are being held in Florida for extradition to another state, contact an experienced criminal defense attorney at Sammis Law Firm to discuss your case.